nus-apr/cerberus/README.md

 # Cerberus Framework

-Cerberus is a program repair framework that provides the interface to multiple state-of-the art program repair tools such as Prophet, Darjeeling, Angelix, F1X etc.
+Cerberus is a program repair framework that provides the interface to multiple state-of-the art program analysis tools such as Infer and Pulse, as well as program repair tools such as Prophet, Darjeeling, Angelix, F1X etc.
-Encapsulating the difficulties to setup the infrastructure for repair technology, this platform provides the necessary framework to configure a program for repair.
-We have integrated multiple repair benchmarks including but not limited to ManyBugs, VulnLoc and Defects4J.
-This platform also provides the necessary means for researchers to run experiments more efficiently and effectively.
+Encapsulating the difficulties to setup the infrastructure for program analysis/repair technology, this platform provides the necessary framework to configure a program for analysis/repair.
+We have integrated multiple defects benchmarks including but not limited to ManyBugs, VulnLoc and Defects4J.
+This platform also provides the necessary means for researchers to run experiments more efficiently and effectively, with more user-friendly features such as push notifications, and summary extraction.

 ## Features

-* Execution of repair tools on benchmarks of bugs
+* Execution of analysis/repair tools on benchmarks of bugs
-* Configuration of the environment to execute repair tools properly on the bugs
+* Configuration of the environment to execute analysis/repair tools properly on the bugs
-* Concurrent execution of multiple repair tools
+* Concurrent execution of multiple analysis/repair tools
 * Artifacts are extracted and stored for each experiment
+* Push notification once experiments are completed

 ## Installation Procedure